TitaniumGamingHCR2/hcr2-adventure-database/README.md

 ### Go to main.sql

 This is where all the code is stored.
-Copy the code entirely.
+Copy the code in main.sql entirely.

 ### Find something that runs SQL

-Search for a SQL compiler online (there are many cool ones online,  like this : https://www.programiz.com/sql/online-compiler/ ) or any software that runs SQL.
+Then, search for a SQL compiler online (there are many cool ones online,  like this : https://www.programiz.com/sql/online-compiler/ ) or any software that runs SQL.

 Paste the entire code on the SQL console.